This simple recipe, reminiscent of British Indian Restaurant-style Peshwari Naan is:

 I love using this upside down method for cooking naan.
 Most of us don’t have tandoors at home so it’s a great option to get that restaurant-style tandoori finish without a tandoor.

-Restaurant-Style Peshwari Naan recipe
+Restaurant-Style Peshwari Naan recipe card

 - Tawa or frying pan (not non-stick)